mcgrew/dwrandomizer/README.md

 REPEL will have a normal learning level of 8 instead of 15.

+## Faster leveling

+The number of experience points required for level ups can be adjusted with the --fast-leveling and --very-fast-leveling command line options, or via the prompts.

 ## Usage:

 Remember that if you are running this using Python instead of the Windows